FroslanZX/FroslanZX/README.md

-- 👋 Hi, I’m @FroslanZX
+- 👋 Hi, I’m @Froslan
 - 👀 I’m interested in ...
-Programming and videogames
+Programming and videogames like Roblox
 - 🌱 I’m currently learning ...
 Progamation
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: froslan/fros (he/him)
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i play roblox

 <!---
 FroslanZX/FroslanZX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.